kubernetes-hy/kubernetes-hy.github.io/data/part-2/3-configuring-applications.md

 </text-box>

-There are two resources for configuration management. *Secrets* are for sensitive information that are given to containers on runtime. *ConfigMaps* are basically secrets but may contain any kinds of configuration.
+There are two resources for configuration management. **Secrets** are for sensitive information that are given to containers on runtime. **ConfigMaps** are basically secrets but may contain any kinds of configuration.
 Use cases for ConfigMaps vary: you may have a ConfigMap mapped to a file with some values that the server reads during runtime and changing the ConfigMap will instantly change the behavior of the application.
 Both can be used to introduce environment variables.

-### Secrets ###
+### Secrets

 Let's use [pixabay](https://pixabay.com/) to display images on a simple web app.
 We will need to utilize authentication with an API key.
 The API docs are good, we just need to log in to get ourselves a key here https://pixabay.com/api/docs/.

-Here's the app available.
+Here's the [app](https://github.com/kubernetes-hy/material-example/tree/master/app4/manifests).
 The application requires an API_KEY environment variable.

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app4/manifests/deployment.yaml \